Crunchy Buckeyes With Rice Krispies

 Instructions

-• In a medium mixing bowl, beat the peanut butter, salt, and butter together until smooth.
+• In a medium mixing bowl, beat the 1 cup creamy peanut butter, 1 pinch salt, and 3 Tablespoons unsalted butter together until smooth.

-• Add the powdered sugar and vanilla.
+• Add the 1½ cups powdered sugar and ½ teaspoon vanilla extract.
 Mix until smooth.
 It may look crumbly at first, but it should come together.

 • Line a sheet pan with wax paper or parchment paper.
 Scoop 1 Tablespoon balls of peanut butter mixture onto the wax paper, a small cookie scoop works well for this.